The College of Engineering at Utah State University invites applications for the following positions:

 No Jobs Available at this time

 Civil and Environmental Engineering

 The Department of Civil and Environmental Engineering (CEE) at Utah State University invites applications from candidates for a tenure-track faculty position in Geotechnical Engineering.
 The successful candidate's expertise is expected to be complementary to the research and teaching activities of the geotechnical engineering faculty in the CEE Department.
 In addition, the successful candidate will have the ability to perform interdisciplinary research with other research groups including those within USU's CEE Department (Transportation, Structural, Hydraulic Structures, Environmental, Irrigation, and Water Resources).
 As we strive to hire the best candidate, we will consider candidates with any research interest.
 However, we have identified the following research and teaching topics as areas for potential collaboration in the CEE Department: deep foundations, soil-structure interaction, surface erosion and local scour.
-It is expected that this position will be filled at the Assistant Professor level; however outstanding candidates will also be considered at the Associate Professor rank.
-Review of applications will begin on December 1, 2019.
+It is expected that this position will be filled at the Assistant Professor level; however outstanding candidates will also be considered at the ranks of Associate and Full Professor.
+Review of applications will begin on January 20, 2020.
 This is an academic-year (9 month) appointment with an anticipated start date of August 1st, 2020.

 Assistant or Associate Professor